VForWaTer/documentation/source/getting_started/getting_started.rst

 Why should I use V-FOR-WaTer?
 -----------------------------

-Because it't awesome!
+1. Because it's awesome!
+2. Processing your data in the V-FOR-WaTer portal is simple, fast and reproducible.

 What does it cost?
 ------------------

 It's free!
+Except of some Processes that need high performance computing.
+The cost model for such processes will be announced later.

 How does a typical workflow look like?
 --------------------------------------